pablotoledo/kubernetes-vagrant-cluster/exercises/02/README.md

 ## Deploying a Pod with a deployment

-This yaml defines a nginx Pod deployed with a deployment:
+This yaml defines a nginx Pod deployed with a Deployment:

 ``` yaml
 apiVersion: apps/v1